cfe-lab/Kive/INSTALL.md

 6. PostgreSQL
 7. psycopg (Python library for interfacing with PostgreSQL)

+Optionally, if you would like to create UML diagrams of the backend models:
+8. django-extensions (Provides the ability to create a UML diagram of the backend models used to store all the records in the database)
+9. pygraphviz

 It also requires the [Expect automation tool](http://sourceforge.net/projects/expect/) to run some configuration steps.

 Source code or binaries for Python can be obtained from the official website, [python.org](www.python.org).
 Most *nix distributions (including OS X) come with some version of Python.